ccgstudiogit/TheyWatch-Scripts/README.md

 Moving forward, I plan to place an even greater emphasis on scalability, reusability, and debuggability from the very beginning of development.
 Working through They Watch helped highlight areas where earlier decisions created unncessary complexity, and these lessons will help me approach future projects with a cleaner and more deliberate structure.

+I did not include any gifs/pictures since the steam page is public: